thewindsofwinter/JHMC-scripts/README.md

 # JHMC-scripts
-Scripts for the backend of the 2022 Junior High Math Competition
+Backend scripts and website of the 2022 Junior High Math Competition

 ## About
 The Junior High Math Contest hosts over 450 students each year in a day-long math competition.